Assassination of James A. Garfield: Aftermath

 Part of Guiteau's preserved brain is on display at the Mütter Museum at the College of Physicians of Philadelphia.
 Guiteau's bones and more of his brain, along with Garfield's backbone and a few ribs, are kept at the National Museum of Health and Medicine, at the Army's Forest Glen Annex in Silver Spring, Maryland.

 Garfield's assassination was instrumental to the passage of the Pendleton Civil Service Reform Act on January 16, 1883.
 Garfield himself had called for civil service reform in his inaugural address and supported it as president in the belief that it would make government more efficient.
 It was passed as something of a memorial to the fallen President.
-Arthur lost the Republican nomination in 1884 to Blaine, who went on to lose a close election to Democrat Grover Cleveland.
+Arthur, himself in poor health by 1884, did not actively seek the Republican nomination which went to James G. Blaine, whom Arthur had retained as his Secretary of State.
+Blaine went on to lose a close election to Democrat Grover Cleveland.

 The Baltimore and Potomac Railroad Station was later demolished.
 The site is now occupied by the West Building of the National Gallery of Art.
 The National Park Service in 2018 placed permanent wayside signs to mark the spot of the assassination and to honor Garfield.
 A few blocks away the James A. Garfield Monument stands on the southwest corner of the U.S. Capitol grounds.